Auste1989/dsp/03-command_line.md

 What does `xargs` do?
 Give an example of how to use it.

 > > 'xargs' command allows iteration through a list (item by item).
-It can be used for updating multiple files at ones or searching for text in each file in the directory.
+It can be used for updating multiple files at once or searching for text in each file in the directory.